-Tobacco is taking over city's retail, report says
+NYC has more tobacco retail locations than Starbucks, pizzerias, report says - amNewYork

 The ACS CAN called on the city to take several steps, including establishing a cap on licenses and restricting them near areas like schools or playgrounds, as well as restricting the sale of tobacco in pharmacies.

+“We appreciate the American Cancer Society’s report,” said the city’s Department of Health spokesman Christopher Miller.
+“The Health Department is working with the City Council on ways to reduce tobacco use so New Yorkers can lead longer and healthier lives.”

-Representatives for the city’s Department of Health and Department of Consumer Affairs did not immediately respond to a request for comment.
+Representatives for the city’s Department of Consumer Affairs did not immediately respond to a request for comment.